hcomet/CheapoDC/CheapoDC/README.md

 2. The following libraries are no longer required:
    * EasyLogger - a fixed copy of this library is included in the CheapoDC source to remove a macro definition conflict with ArduinoJSON.
    * ESP32Time.
-3. As of V2.2.0, all major itens that were previously required to be configured at compile time can now be configured through the Web UI or API at runtime.
+3. As of V2.2.0, all major items that were previously required to be configured at compile time can now be configured through the Web UI or API at runtime.
 This includes:
    * [WiFi Configuration](../README.md#wifi-configuration): WiFi SSID and password can be set on the Device Management page.
    * Weather Source: The Weather Source may now be set through the Web UI or API.
 Open-Meteo is now the default Weather Source.
    * [Output to GPIO Pin mapping](../README.md#controller-output-configuration).
 All controller outputs may be configured using the Web UI or API.
 This includes the original two core dew controller outputs as well as the four new additional outputs added in V2.2.0.